 Walter Spradbery, see Figure 18, was born in 1889 in East Dulwich, London.
 He studied and later taught at Walthamstow Art School and worked as a watercolourist, linocut artist and poster designer.
-He is perhaps best known for his poster designs for London Transport but he was also an official war artist having served in the Royal Army Medical Corps during the First World War.
+He is perhaps best known for his poster designs for London Transport, but he was also an official war artist having served in the Royal Army Medical Corps during the First World War.
 One of Spradbery's poster designs for London Transport is extremely well known in and around Epping Forest; a striking green, orange and purple tree design featuring Epping Forest's characteristic ancient pollards from 1913, see Figure 19.
 This has been used on the 'gateway' signs on roadsides entering the Forest.
 Spradbery was also one of the founding members of the Buckhurst Hill Community Association in 1946 which now occupies Bedford House in Westbury Road.

-Figure 18: Walter Spradbery, taken between 1935-1945 (exact date unknown). © TfL from the London Transport Museum collection (http://www.ltmuseum.co.uk/)
+Figure 18: Walter Spradbery, taken between 1935-1945 (exact date unknown). © TfL from the London Transport Museum collection

 Spradbery lived in a cottage called The Wilderness to the north of the church and school, see Figure 9 within the woodland now known as The Wilderness (and also known as Ardmore Lane Wood) at the northernmost point of the conservation area.
-He left the house and garden to be incorporated into the woodland and later the house was demolished.
+The house and garden were incorporated into the woodland and later the house was demolished.
 A memorial plaque within the woodland denotes the position of Spradbery's former home and traces of the garden can still be seen.

-Figure 19: Spradbery poster from 1913 advertising the no.56 bus service. © TfL from the London Transport Museum collection (http://www.ltmuseum.co.uk/)
+Figure 19: Spradbery poster from 1913 advertising the no.56 bus service. © TfL from the London Transport Museum collection